NickRhoades/COVID-19_nasal_microboime/Microbiome_analysis/README.md

 For importing other formats of data see.
 [QIIME2 importing data](https://docs.qiime2.org/2019.10/tutorials/importing/)

-While QIIME2 version 2019.10 does not vary significantly for the most up to date version it is always suggested that the most up-to-date version of the program is installed/
+While QIIME2 version 2019.10 does not vary significantly for the most up to date version it is always suggested that the most up-to-date version of the program is installed.

 ## **Getting into a QIIME environment:**
 This is just a little trick to make sure that our cluster and QIIME2 are speaking the same language.